RITHVIKPILLI/Biometric-Based-Land-Owner-Verification/README.md

 BIOMETRIC BASED LAND OWNER VERIFICATION
-Land forgery cases are increasing in our day by day and we are unable to find the person who is trying to claim falsely and who is the real owner.
-People are finding a way to create fake documents to claim for the land which they don’t even own.
-So to get a proper solution they are approaching court cases in such land dispute take a lot of time to find the actual owner.So I came up with the idea of biometric verification which can solve or avoid the land forgery.
-We can easily find who is the real land owner by verifying their identity through biometric which take less than 10 minutes and saves time comparatively when approached through court case.
+Land forgery cases are on the rise, making it increasingly difficult to distinguish between genuine landowners and individuals falsely claiming ownership.
+Fraudsters often create fake documents to stake claims on properties they do not own.
+Resolving such disputes through the legal system can be time-consuming and cumbersome, often requiring years to identify the rightful owner.To address this issue, I propose the implementation of biometric verification for landownership.
+This system can efficiently verify the owner’s identity, drastically reducing the time and resources compared to lengthy court cases.
+By leveraging biometric technology, we can ensure secure and accurate landowner verification, effectively preventing land forgery and streamlining the resolution of disputes.

 (Note: Before running this project, follow these steps:
       1.Install XAMPP: